databrickslabs/dbldatagen/docs/source/APIDOCS.md

 By default, this is the `id` field of the base data frame (generated with `spark.range` for batch data frames, or using a `Rate` source for streaming data frames).

-Each column  can be specified as based on the `id` field or other columns in the test data generation spec.
+Each column  can be specified as based on the `id` field or other columns in the synthetic data generation spec.
 Columns may be based on the value of on or more base fields, or on a `hash` of the base values.

 Column base values may also be generated at random.